aws-samples/rescale-ebs-iops/README.md

-# Rescaling EBS volumes programatically
+# Rescaling EBS volumes programmatically

-This code sample is discussed in thetail in this AWS [Blog Post](https://aws.amazon.com/es/blogs/aws-spanish/).
+This code sample is discussed in detail in this AWS [Blog Post](https://aws.amazon.com/es/blogs/aws-spanish/).

 ### Usage

-#### Prerequisites
+#### Pre-requisites

-- An AWS Account
+- An AWS Account.
-- An EB2 volume attached to an EC2 instance
+- An EB2 volume attached to an EC2 instance.
-- IAM Privileges to deploy the components of this solution
+- IAM Privileges to deploy the components of this solution.

 #### Deployment